Skip to main content

 Which Crawler for Which Use Case

-• RAG pipeline (websites → markdown → embeddings): CRW or Firecrawl.
+• see the use case (websites → markdown → embeddings): CRW or Firecrawl.
 Both produce clean markdown.
-CRW is faster and lighter; Firecrawl handles PDFs and screenshots.
+CRW is faster and lighter; Firecrawl handles PDFs.

 • AI agent with live web access: CRW — built-in MCP server, fast response times.